ahmedelgabri/gabri.me/src/_content/blog/death-by-thousand-config-files.md

 tags: ['front-end', 'config', 'build tools', 'tooling']
 ---

-Today, just a couple of hours ago
+Today, a couple of hours ago
 [Prettier released version `1.6.0`](https://github.com/prettier/prettier/tree/1.6.0) with support for `.prettierrc` & `.prettierignore` files.
-If you follow me on twitter you might have noticed how much I love prettier.
-But in the same time, you might have noticed my growing pain of the endless stream for `.*rc` & `.*ignore` files.
+If you follow me on Twitter you might have noticed how much I love prettier.
+But at the same time, you might have noticed my growing pain of the endless stream for `.*rc` & `.*ignore` files.

 One of the things that I **really** liked about prettier was the lack of config _by any means, files, etc..._

-### Here is a list of file config files we currently have in our repo that are only related to front-end tools:
+### Here is a list of file config files we currently have in our repo that is only related to front-end tools:

 - `.babelrc` - also will support `.js`
 - `.eslintrc.js` - supports `.yaml` & `.js`
 - `.eslintignore`
 - `.npmrc` - Just has `save-exact = true`
 - `.nvmrc` - to make sure everyone is using the same node version
 - `.yarnrc` - has `exact "true"` & `save-prefix ""`.
-We mainly use `yarn`
+We use `yarn`
 - `package.json` - aside from the normal `package.json` stuff, it contains
   `jest` configuration which I could have already kept in a `jest.config.js`.
 - `webpack.config.js` - still a config-ish file, that depends on the loaders that you use can depend on the other `.*rc` files too.
-For example `babel-loader` will pick up the config from `.babelrc`.
+For example, `babel-loader` will pick up the config from `.babelrc`.
 If you have `eslint-loader` it will pick up `.eslintrc`, etc...